How To Watch The Spider-Man Movies Streaming

 Spider-Man 3 (2007)

-The straw that broke the camel’s back, or Spider-Man 3, has a lot going on with multiple villains, subplots, and the infamous Peter Parker dance scene.
+The straw that broke the camel’s back (and led to director Sam Raimi wanting another shot at the superhero), or Spider-Man 3, has a lot going on with multiple villains, subplots, and the infamous Peter Parker dance scene.
 When Spider-Man’s suit gets a new look and powers from a mysterious symbiote, he slowly becomes everything he hated and more.
 On top of that, he has to face off with a trio of his most iconic comic book enemies — Harry Osborn’s (James Franco) take on the Green Goblin, Venom (Topher Grace), and Sandman (Thomas Haden Church) — in a series of over-the-top battles.

 Rent/Buy Spider-Man 3 on Amazon.